Understanding and Mitigating Hyperbolic Dimensional Collapse in Graph Contrastive Learning: Experiments

 \textbf{Results.} \tabref{tab:hyper_cf} shows that HyperGCL outperforms the baseline models on all datasets across both Recall@20 and NDCG@20.
-We notice that hyperbolic models equipped with the ranking loss (\ie, HGCF and HRCF) show a significant advantage over their Euclidean counterparts (\ie, LGCN), demonstrating the superiority of hyperbolic geometry for modeling user-item networks.
-Using $\mathcal{L}^{\mathbb{D}_c^d}_{U}$ to adjust the embedding space also improves the performance by alleviating the dimensional collapse.
+Hyperbolic models equipped with the ranking loss (\ie, HGCF and HRCF) show a significant advantage over their Euclidean counterparts (\ie, LGCN), indicating the superiority of hyperbolic geometry for modeling user-item networks.
+Using $\mathcal{L}^{\mathbb{D}_c^d}_{U}$ to adjust the embedding space improves results by alleviating the dimensional collapse.